Numerically Optimizing Shortcuts to Adiabaticity: A Hybrid Control Strategy: Conclusions

 In recent years, there has been a growing interest in applying machine learning techniques to quantum control~\cite{Ding2023, Perret2024, Xu2024} or optimization~\cite{Levine2014, Andrychowicz2016} problems.
 While it is a promising direction to explore the application of machine learning techniques to the STA protocol, we note that it is not straightforward to apply machine learning techniques directly.
 Firstly, solutions to the STA problem are found by solving a set of boundary value problems, which are currently not gradient preserving in most machine-learning frameworks.
 It is possible to reframe the boundary value problem as an initial value problem, but the computational cost of computing the gradient of the final excitation energy with respect to the free parameters is extremely high.
 Secondly, the optimization landscape of the STA problem contains many razor-thin local minima and large unphysical regions.
 Lastly, the free parameters in the STA ansatz are unbounded and highly sensitive to fine-tuning at high precision.
 Although a different parameterization of the STA ansatz might ease the optimization, we choose to work directly with experimentally meaningful parameters to ensure straightforward translation to the experimental platform.

 While this work has focused on the specific problem of two-ion separation, the insights and techniques developed here can be readily extended.
+In many optimization problems, “valleys” of solutions can emerge in high-dimensional and unbounded parameter spaces.
+Most numerical optimization methods can find these “valleys” but may get stuck in one of the local minima within them.
+This could be due to the exceptionally complex and sharp landscape within the “valleys”.
+The line observed in this manuscript is one example of such a “valley”, and it contains a large number of local minima.
+However, by using different numerical methods, some with better ability to explore or converge, one can identify different local minima, which gives information on the geometric properties of the “valleys”.
+The knowledge of such geometric properties can greatly improve our ability to find the global minimum.

 The STA method of choice, the invariant-based inverse engineering, allows ample flexibility in the layout of the problem, including additional optimization requirements (as we did here by adding the cubic term).
 A particularly interesting set of problems where the hybrid approach practiced here could have a real impact is considering (and trying to mitigate) the effect of noise and errors~\cite{Ruschhaupt2012, Lu2013, Lu2014}.
 Another relevant set of problems is when we have physical limitations in the lab parameters.
 E.g., in the problem studied here, the maximum value of $\beta$ along the driving can be a concern, but the analysis shows that all methods converge towards the same requirement.
 In other situations, exploring optimal regions could lead to different parameter requirements at the cost of small additional excitations.
 Our work establishes a framework for applying and interpreting numerical optimization techniques in quantum control problems characterized by complex parameter landscapes.